Detection of collective and point anomalies in the presence of trend and seasonality: Introduction

-where $ Y = (y_1, \ldots, y_n) $ is the observed time series, $ A = (a_1, \ldots, a_n) $ represents point and collective anomalies, $ B $ is the constant baseline, and $ \varepsilon $ is the normally distributed noise.
+where $ Y = (y_1, \ldots, y_n) $ is the observed time series, $ A = (a_1, \ldots, a_n) $ represents point and collective anomalies, $ B $ is the constant baseline, and $ \varepsilon = (\varepsilon_1,\ldots,\varepsilon_n) $ is the noise vector.
 By employing a penalized cost method, CAPA efficiently identifies both the number and locations of point and collective anomalies, balancing model complexity with accuracy.
-However, real-world time series data often exhibit complex structures, including trends, seasonal patterns, and noise.
+However, real-world time series data often exhibit more complicated structures, including trends, seasonal patterns, and noise.
 Recognizing these patterns is vital for accurate analysis across various domains such as finance \cite{liu2008isolation, kumar2006financial}, energy \cite{hong2016energy, amjady2010short}, and healthcare \cite{clifford2006advanced, liu2015early}.
 An example of such data is displayed in Figure~\ref{fig:data_oracle}, consisting of a seasonal component and a quadratic trend:

-Here the anomaly component $A$ represents unexpected deviations from normal behavior, the long-term deterministic trend $T$ captures the overall systematic direction of the data over time, seasonality $S$ models recurring fluctuations, and noise $\varepsilon$ accounts for random, unexplained variability.
-A full description of the model is given in Section~\ref{sec:model}.
+The observed data $Y$, anomaly component $A$, and noise $\varepsilon$ follow the structure in \eqref{eq:capa_assumption}.
+Instead of a constant trend, we use a polynomial trend $T=(t_1,\ldots,t_n)$ and a periodic seasonal component $S=(s_1,\ldots,s_n)$; the full model appears in Section~\ref{sec:model}.
+Intuitively, $A$ captures atypical deviations, $T$ the long-term deterministic evolution, $S$ recurring fluctuations, and $\varepsilon$ the remaining random variation.

-Distinguishing between genuine anomalies and normal variations within such data pre\-sents a significant challenge, particularly when trends and seasonal effects are pronounced.
-In such situations, CAPA and other variants face limitations.
-The presence of strong trend and seasonal components can obscure or mask anomalies, leading to false positives, as seen in Figure \ref{fig:capa}.
+Distinguishing between genuine anomalies and typical variations within such data pre\-sents a significant challenge, particularly when trends and seasonal effects are pronounced.
+In such situations, CAPA and other variants can face limitations.
+For example, the presence of strong trend and seasonal components can obscure or mask anomalies, leading to false positives, as seen in Figure \ref{fig:capa}.